dmolodenkov/HEV-Project/README.md

 Developed controller:	 QSS_TB\Functions\controller.m

-Detailed instructions how to work with QSS toolbox are contained in the Readme file in QSS_TB folder.
+Detailed instructions how to work with QSS toolbox are given in the Readme file in QSS_TB folder.